chapel-lang/chapel/doc/rst/technotes/gpu.rst

 GPU-Related Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable GPU support, set the environment variable ``CHPL_LOCALE_MODEL=gpu``
-before building Chapel.
-Several other variables affect how Chapel generates
-code for and interacts with GPUs.
+Several variables affect how Chapel generates code for and interacts with GPUs.
 These variables include:

+* ``CHPL_LOCALE_MODEL`` --- must be set to ``gpu`` to enable GPU support.
+If
+  unset, Chapel will default to the ``flat`` locale model.
+Changing this variable
+  requires rebuilding Chapel.
+For more information on locale models, see
+  :ref:`readme-chplenv.CHPL_LOCALE_MODEL` .

 * ``CHPL_GPU`` --- may be set to ``nvidia``, ``amd``, or ``cpu``.
 If unset, as
   part of its build process, Chapel will attempt to automatically determine what